HerbCaudill/react-redux-worker/README.md

 This library provides you with a **proxy Redux store**.
-To your application, the proxy looks just like the real thing: It communicates with it synchronously, using `useDispatch` and `useSelector` hooks just like the ones that the official [react-redux] bindings
+To your application, the proxy looks just like the real thing: It communicates with it synchronously, using `useDispatch` and `useSelector` hooks just like the ones that the official [react-redux](https://github.com/reduxjs/react-redux) bindings provide.

 ![diagram](./img/react-redux-worker.svg)